You should visit your health care provider regularly, even if you feel healthy. The purpose of these visits is to:

 BLOOD PRESSURE SCREENING

-- Have your blood pressure checked every year.
+- Have your blood pressure checked at least once every year.
 If the top number (systolic number) is between 120 and 139 or the bottom number (diastolic number) is between 80 and 89 mm Hg or higher, then continue to have it checked every year.

 - Watch for blood pressure screenings in your area.
 Ask your provider if you can stop in to have your blood pressure checked.
 You can also check your blood pressure using the automated machines at local grocery stores and pharmacies.